dustinpfister/blog_posts/_posts/js-innerhtml.md

 ## 2 - Using eval to execute javaScript code in an element

-So it is generally not a good idea to place script tags into a project with innerHTML, if you want to create script tags with javaScript that should be done with the createElement, and appendChild methids.
-However there are ways of gettig javaScript code to run that is in an element one way to do so would be with eval.
+So it is generally not a good idea to place script tags into a project with innerHTML, if you want to create script tags with javaScript that should be done with the createElement, and appendChild methods.
+However there are ways of getting javaScript code to run that is in an element one way to do so would be with eval.

 ```html
 <html>